 3. Deliverables required under this Call:

-Applications will be expected to achieve the minimum indicative level of Programme Deliverables by contributing to one or more of the following Investment Priorities the following Investment Priorities.
+Applications will be expected to achieve the minimum indicative level of Programme Deliverables by contributing to one or both the following Investment Priorities.
 The definitions of which can be accessed at the ESF Operational Programme.